AveryLiu/TD-DMN/README.md

 # TD-DMN

-The un-cleaned code without appropriate comments and documentation will be uploaded shortly for those who are eager to try the model themselves.
-The processed data is only available for those holding ACE license and if you assure you are qualified, please drop me an email and I'll arrange the data transfer.
+This repo contains the un-cleaned code without appropriate comments and documentation for the TD-DMN event detection model accepted to EMNLP 2018.

+The processed data samples are available for those with ACE license, so please drop me an email if you are qualified.